executablebooks/sphinx-togglebutton/docs/use.md

 ## Printing behavior with toggle buttons

-When you print the screen while using `sphinx-togglebutton`, the toggle-able content will not show up.
+When you print the screen while using `sphinx-togglebutton`, the toggle-able content and any related UI elements will not show up.
 To reveal it for printing, you must manually un-toggle the items and then print.